Data, the Valuable Oil That Fuels Marketing

 There are three common things that can go wrong in data-driven marketing, says Nishi in a recent Tigerhall podcast.
 The first theme that marketers fail to understand is the data they are wielding.
 If you are in acquisition marketing, ask yourself how well you understand your lead data — do you know how your sales funnel looks like?
 If you are getting a thousand leads, what are they converting into in terms of opportunities?
 On the other hand, if you are in customer marketing, ask yourself how well you understand your transactional data — how many customers are attriting from your business?
 What measures can you enact to stop this attrition?

 The second common pitfall is to do a bad job collecting data.
 When you are building a business, you are also building databases.
 Right from the start, you need to implement ground rules on how to store data in your system.
 This will help you to save time and costs cleaning or tidying up your data in the future.
-The third pitfall is failing to utilise data effectively.
+The third pitfall is failing to utilize data effectively.
 When you scale your business, both your budgets and resources will fall under pressure.
 If you don’t constructively employ the data at your disposal, it will be very difficult to identify the right campaigns to scale.

 Based on Nishi’s experience, employees also tend to make mistakes when handling data.
 This is because not only are your employees from Marketing parsing the data, other teams like Legal and Analytics are also trying to make sense of whatever is in your company’s files.
 It’s all too easy for someone, somewhere, to slip up and input the wrong entry into your spreadsheet, ruining the integrity of the data driving your marketing campaigns.
-Put in place company-wide training programs and allow your employees to realise the repercussions of mismanaged data.
+Put in place company-wide training programs and allow your employees to realize the repercussions of mismanaged data.